HASwitchPlate/openHASP-docs/docs/hardware/lilygo/lily-pi.md

 ## Flashing

-The Lilygo Lily Pi can easily be flashed over USB like any ESP32 development board.
+The LilyGO Lily Pi can easily be flashed over USB like any ESP32 development board.

 ## Dimensions